-6 Chairman Harrington spoke of the draft letter provided with the agenda, which read in part:
+Chairman Harrington spoke of the draft letter provided with the agenda, which read in part:

-Given that the NED Project as currently proposed impacts multiple conservation areas, wellhead protection areas including the aquifer that provides more than half of the Town's water, scenic areas, habitat for identified endangered species, recreational areas, schools, hospitals, and the residences and water supplies of many of the Town's citizens, it is vital to the Town that all such areas he accurately areased and identified as as to answe that all impacts to

-Town that all such areas be accurately assessed and identified so as to ensure that all impacts to such sensitive receptors are avoided and/or mitigated.
+"Given that the NED Project as currently proposed impacts multiple conservation areas, wellhead protection areas including the aquifer that provides more than half of the Town's water, scenic areas, habitat for identified endangered species, recreational areas, schools, hospitals, and the residences and water supplies of many of the Town's citizens, it is vital to the Town that all such areas be accurately assessed and identified so as to ensure that all impacts to such sensitive receptors are avoided and/or mitigated.
 To this end the Town is highly motivated and willing to assist in accurate identification of these areas."